LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	of the available optional parameters (type `cscript lgt2rst.js help` or `lgt2rst.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).
-The generated files are expected to be used with Sphinx (which also requires a `conf.py` configuration file; you can rename and edit the provided `conf-sample.py` file as a starting point; see the Sphinx documentation for more details).
+The generated files are expected to be used with Sphinx.
+Assuming that Sphinx and the Read the Docs Sphinx Theme are both installed, `lgt2rst -s` calls the `sphinx-quickstart` interactive script using the `conf.py_t` file in this directory as the `conf.py` template.
+You can edit the `conf.py_t` to customize it; see the Sphinx documentation for more details.

 - `lgt2txt.sh` and `lgt2txt.js`
 	Sample scripts to batch convert XML files to text files.